DUI Attorney in Seattle

-After a DUI arrest, it’s vital to act fast.
-You have 7 days starting on the day of your DUI arrest to request a hearing or else you waive your right to a hearing by the Washington State Department of Licensing (DOL).
-If you waive your right to a DOL hearing, then you could automatically lose your license.
-At the DOL hearing, an examiner will look at your case and decide whether or not to uphold the suspension.
+After a DUI arrest, it's vital to act fast.
+You have seven days starting on the day of your DUI arrest to request a hearing, or else you waive your right to a hearing by the Washington State Department of Licensing (DOL).
+You could automatically lose your license if you waive your right to a DOL hearing.
+At the DOL hearing, an examiner will examine your case and decide whether or not to uphold the suspension.
 This is why representation from a Seattle DUI attorney can go a long way in helping the examiner rule in your favor.

 - First DUI Conviction: Regardless of the outcome of your license hearing, your driving privileges will be suspended if you are convicted of DUI.
 For a first-time offense, this suspension can last up to a year, and will typically be for 90 days at minimum.

 - Second or Subsequent DUI Conviction: If you are arrested for a second or third DUI in Seattle, the license suspension is just one of many penalties that will become far more serious.
 For a third DUI conviction, your license can be suspended for up to four years!

 Hiring a quality Seattle DUI lawyer is the most important thing you can do to prevent or at least mitigate license suspension.
 By aggressively defending you against your criminal DUI charges and successfully arguing your administrative suspension by the DOL, I can work to maintain your license free from suspension, get the charges dismissed altogether, or help you plea down to reduced charges.
 If you are convicted, you may be able to apply for a restricted “Ignition Interlock Driver License,” which allows you to drive a vehicle that has an ignition interlock device installed within.